wjdp/htmltest/README.md

 ## :floppy_disk: Installation

-Download the [latest binary release](https://github.com/wjdp/htmltest/releases) and stick it in your binary folder (`~/bin`).
+:arrow_down: Download the [latest binary release](https://github.com/wjdp/htmltest/releases/latest) and stick it in your binary folder (`~/bin`).
+You may need to make it executable (`chmod +x htmltest`).

-For a CI environment–like Travis–put the desired version in the following and run: `curl -L https://github.com/wjdp/htmltest/releases/download/vX.X.X/htmltest-linux` then execute with `./htmltest-linux`
+For a CI environment—like Travis—put the desired version in the following and run: `curl -L https://github.com/wjdp/htmltest/releases/download/vX.X.X/htmltest-linux` then execute with `./htmltest-linux`.
+Replace `linux` with `osx` for Mac builds.
+At this time there are no builds for Windows, I'd like to [fix that](https://github.com/wjdp/htmltest/issues/18).

 We store temporary files in `tmp/.htmltest` by default.
-You probably want to ignore that in your version control system.
+You probably want to ignore that in your version control system, and perhaps [cache it in your CI system](https://docs.travis-ci.com/user/caching/#Arbitrary-directories).

 ## :computer: Usage